Rexcrazy804/hjem-impure/README.md

 # Hjem impure
-A simple hjem module that provides a script to overwrite `/nix/store/...` links created by hjem with relative links to your nixos configuration on demand.
+A simple hjem module that provides a script to overwrite `/nix/store/...` links created by hjem with relative links to your nixos configuration or a mutable copy on demand.
 No more waiting for your configuration to build to test changes!

 https://github.com/user-attachments/assets/3648a751-77c8-4336-b60e-19969ec27d98